Open In App

 Like

-Pandas is a powerful and open-source library Python library for data manipulation and analysis, providing data structures and functions for efficient operations.
+Pandas is a powerful and open-source Python library.
+The Pandas library is used for data manipulation and analysis.
+Pandas consist of data structures and functions to perform efficient operations on data.

 • Data set cleaning, merging, and joining.